 Tango Class.
 6 p.m.- 8 p.m.
-The Silver Room, 1506 E. 53rd St. $10.
-773-947-0024.
-Enter the classy underground realm of social tango as d†one in Buenos Aires and around the world.
-This is NOT like Dancing With The Stars!
-People of all ages, races and nationalities gather to dance to beautiful music unique to the dance.
-Tango is fun to dance with new friends, significant others or complete strangers.
-Drop in anytime and you do not need a dedicated partner, but gender balance is important, so fellas bring your guy crew and ladies bring as many guy friends as you bring girlfriends.
+The Silver Room, 1506 E. 53rd St. $10 Enter the classy underground realm of social tango as done in Buenos Aires and around the world.
+Drop in anytime.
+You do not need a dedicated partner but gender balance is important, so fellas bring your guy crew and ladies bring as many guy friends as you bring girlfriends.
+Taught by Ernest Williams.
 For more information visit www.thesilverroom.com.

 The Downtown Hyde Park Farmers Market.
 7 a.m. Ð 1 p.m.
 Harper Court, 5235 S. Harper Court.
 The Hyde Park Farmers Market will feature more than a dozen local and regional farms and Hyde Park area vendors selling fresh fruits, vegetables, baked goods, homemade crafts, plants, flowers and more.
-With new vendors and a highly visible location, the Hyde Park Farmers Market promises to increase the variety and convenience for shoppers, inviting residents and tourists to “Get Fresh!” this season in Hyde Park.
+With new vendors and a highly visible location, the Hyde Park Farmers Market promises to increase the variety and convenience for shoppers, inviting residents and tourists to ÒGet Fresh!Ó this season in Hyde Park.
 For more information visit www.secc-chicago.org.